JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Thursday, 25 August, 2022

 There is certainly a lot more opposition to trying to find an hour to code every day than I ever imagined there would be.
 While I did not get as much time as I wanted, I still am happy with the time I got in, so I will count today as a success.
 I completed a few coding challenges on an app I have on my phone.

+Day 17

+Friday, 26 August, 2022

+Today, I went back to my 04 Prove assignment and worked out a few bugs, along with getting the program set up to be more dynamic and scalable.